unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Providing-Build-Files.md

    ```

 1. (Optional) This step occurs less frequently, but is still useful to discuss in the context of porting an application to Unikraft.
-   Remember in [the Unikraft build lifecycle](#the-unikraft-build-lifecycle) that there is a step which occurs between fetching the remote origin code and compiling it.
+   Remember in [the Unikraft build lifecycle](community/hackathons/usoc22/basic-app-porting/#the-unikraft-build-lifecycle) that there is a step which occurs between fetching the remote original code and compiling it.
 This step (3), known as `prepare`, is used to make modifications to the origin code before it is compiled.
    This may be useful for applications which have complex build systems or auxiliary files which need to be created or modified before they are built.
-   Examples for `prepare`ing include:
+   Examples for preparing include:

-   * Running scripts which generate new source files from templates;
+   * Running scripts which generate new source files from templates
-   * Compiling files preemptively before Unikraft starts `build`ing source files;
+   * Compiling files preemptively before Unikraft starts building source files
-   * Checking for additional tools or building additional tools which are required to build the library; and,
+   * Checking for additional tools or building additional tools which are required to build the library
-   * Advanced patching techniques to the source files of the library which make changes to it in a non-standard way.
+   * Advanced patching techniques to the source files of the library which make changes to it in a non-standard way

    Preparation is done by adding Make targets to the `UK_PREPARE` variable: